gengjia0214/AIRoti/background.md

 ## ROTIFER - TINY BUT SIGNIFICANT

 Fish larvae at early stage can only feed on small particles (< 200 um).
+Rotifers ([Fig. 5](#fig5)), _Brachionus spp._
-Rotifers, _Brachionus spp._, are crucial starting diet for fish aquaculture because of their suitable size (50~150 um), adequate nutrition profile when properly enriched, and their bio-encapsulation ability.
+, are crucial starting diet for fish aquaculture because of their suitable size (50~150 um), adequate nutrition profile when properly enriched, and their bio-encapsulation ability.
 Fish larval production usually requires a continuous supply of live rotifers in large quantities.
 For example, producing 1000 40 Day-Post-Hatch (DPH) American red snapper fingerlings will need a supply of at least 500 millions rotifers.
 In commercial scale fish farm, each production cycle could require supplies of billions of rotifers as live feed. __Before raising fish, fish farmers must raise the rotifers.__

-Figure 5.
+<a name='fig5'> Figure 5.
 Rotifer Sample Under Microscope

 ![Aquaculture Cycle](images/roti.png)

 Most of the work in rotifer cultivation need to be mannually operated.
 The rotifer culture and maintenance is labor